WootenblatzCodes/DekkCorePowerShell/README.md

 `ServerCommands.ps1` - Contains powershell functions for the run scripts.
 You can also source this file in a PowerShell window to gain access to commands to manually run the servers or quickly open a MySQL console.

-`RunMysql.ps1` - This starts the database.
-This runs immediately.
+`RunMysql.ps1` - This starts the database and is the first program to run.

 `RunBnetserver.ps1` - This starts the BattleNet application.
 This waits 10 seconds before running to give the database time to start.